gbreeze/aurelia-appInsights/readme.md

 * ViewModel Bindings (in MVVM)
 * JavaScript/TypeScript
 * Frameworks in use
-* Continuous Integration, Code coverage & Regression testing
+* Code coverage & Regression testing, Continuous Integration